 The first systematic attempt to catalog all existing Zeugnisse was carried out in the late 1750s in Germany, resulting in the remarkable Haupt=Register aller Bezeugungen des Geistes des HErrn vom September 1714 biss den 2nd Martii 1749 (Main Register of all Testimonies of the Spirit of the Lord from September 1714 until March 2, 1749).
 The Haupt=Register, a 367-page, bound manuscript, was the work of Paul Giesebert (P. G.) Nagel, an Inspirationist leader in Neuwied.

 (For more about the Haupt=Register and Nagel, see further below.)

 The Inspirationist Archives project would hardly have been imaginable without Nagel’s Haupt=Register.

 A second attempt to inventory all 18th Century Zeugnisse was begun in 2017, more than 250 years after the first Haupt=Register, at the Amana Church Society Archives.
 The primary goal of this Neues Haupt-Register is to determine how many 18th Century Zeugnisse (in either manuscript or printed form) are housed in the Archives.

-Published in 2018, the online Neues Haupt-Register presently contains 3,956 testimony entries.
+First published in 2017, the online Neues Haupt-Register presently contains 3,975 testimony entries.

 The Neues Haupt-Register references the manuscript or printed text for each Zeugnis in the Archive, making it possible to quickly find a particular Zeugnis.
 It also indicates whether a Zeugnis has been transcribed into modern German and/or translated into English.
 Links to digital texts of the translations are provided.